JohnCorn/phase-2-project/README.md

 Once the installation is complete, run npm start to launch the app.

 ## Usage
--Click on the "Add Task" button to create a new task.
+- Click on the "Add Task" button to create a new task.
--Fill in the task details such as description, due date, and priority.
+- Fill in the task details such as description, due date, and priority.
--Click "Submit" to add the task to your list.
+- Click "Submit" to add the task to your list.
-To mark a task as completed, click the checkbox or mark it as "Done."
+- To mark a task as completed, click the checkbox or mark it as "Done."

 ## Contributing
 We welcome contributions to the ToDo App!
 If you have any bug fixes, improvements, or new features to propose, please follow these steps: